 Because Alzheimer’s affects life so dramatically, it can be a significant cause of depression, something counseling can help with.
 One-on-one, group therapy, or any type of “talk” counseling provides an outlet for addressing the emotional burden of Alzheimer’s.

 If you or a loved one are struggling with Alzheimer’s Disease and are seeking safe, non-pharmacological intervention, let the doctors and staff at ProgenCell Stem Cell Therapies Tijuana.
-They can devise a plan suited for your needs.
+They can devise a stem cell procedure for your needs.
 Contact them today.